1985 CFB Edmonton mid-air collision: Accident

 The accident occurred at 7:15 PM following a ceremonial flypast of the mess hall to commemorate the 61st anniversary of the RCAF.
 The aircraft were part of three plane formation with Trucker Lead in the front.
 The planes began an attempt of a manoeuvre known as the "battle break" that involved climbing and then turning in unison.
 During a left bank at 1,500 feet on approach to the runway, Trucker 2's wing collided with the wing of Trucker Lead causing both planes to plummet to the ground and explode near the end of the runway.
-One of the engines from the planes fell and crashed into a garage were one person was present causing minimal damage.
+One of the engines from the planes fell and crashed into a garage where one person was present causing minimal damage.
 One of the aircraft crashed into a wooden warehouse storing a Avro Lancaster from WWII while the other crashed between two fuel storage tanks scattering debris over an area equivalent to four city blocks.
 Both planes burst into flames, levelling the warehouse and melting nearby vehicles.
 The explosions shot fireballs into the sky which were visible from nearby Namao.
 Miraculously neither of the fuel tanks ignited despite the intense heat.